 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

-Small (under 60), and overtly evangelical Christian in character, this school is not for everyone, but mentioned because in the past has had a good reputation for helping SEN children.
-Family owned; unaccredited or uninspected school, so no way of knowing from an arms length agency about the quality of teaching or fiscal soundness.
+Small (under 60), and overtly evangelical Christian in character, this school is not for everyone, but mentioned because, in the past, it has had a good reputation for helping SEN children.
+Family owned but an unaccredited and uninspected school, so no way of knowing from an arms-length agency about the quality of teaching or fiscal soundness.

-School-developed curriculum; ages 3-13; co-ed; day; independent; private non-profit
+Adapted curriculum; ages 4-11; co-ed; day; independent; private non-profit

 Not a school as such, but a useful resource for those with children with SEN

 Set up in 2003 in a purpose-designed building in Cascais.
 A unique resource, in the area if not in the whole of Portugal, for children with a wide range of special educational needs.
-It offers help to children with AD(H)D, autism spectrum, specific learning disabilities, epilepsy, dyslexia, etc. Supported by several local businesses as a charitable institution, it offers subsidies to those that cannot afford the fees so that it is within the reach of poor families in the Cascais area.
-NB Drop down the Home page to Summary in English, which will tell you to choose Quem Somos (which means"Who we are") from list on the left; once there, scroll down again until you reach the English summary.
+It offers help to children with AD(H)D, autism spectrum, specific learning disabilities, epilepsy, dyslexia, etc. Supported by several local businesses as a charitable institution, it offers subsidies to those that cannot afford the fees so that it is within the reach of poorer families in the Cascais area.

 For more information on the schools above, please go to each school’s individual entry on The Good Schools Guide International search.